questionlp/linhpham.org_jekyll/_posts/2025-12-22-wait-wait-stats-wrapped-2025.md

     </div>
 </div>

-For 2025, I made a couple of tweaks to the design of the infographic to only use full uppercase text in the title image, as well as removing the tilt of the titles on each subsequent image, to improve readability and reduce some of the harshness in the design.
+For 2025, I made a couple of tweaks to the design of the infographic to only use full uppercase text in the title image, as well as removing the rotated text for the titles on each subsequent image, to improve readability and reduce some of the harshness in the design.
 I also added several new sets of statistics, including:

 * Hosts with the Most Appearances
 * Scorekeepers with the Most Appearances